IELTS Speaking Test

 We have provided you with:

 The speaking test consists of an interview between you and an examiner.
-It will last between 11 and 14 minutes, and is divided into three parts which are described below.
+It will last between 11 and 14 minutes, and is divided into three parts.

-You will be given a card with a task and asked to talk on a particular topic.
-You will have one minute to prepare before speaking at length, for between 1-2 minutes.
+You will be given a cue card with a task and asked to talk on a particular topic.
+You will be given a pencil and paper to make some notes and you will have one minute to prepare before speaking at length, for between 1-2 minutes.

 This is how the task prompt you are given usually looks like: